MonaSolutions/librtmfp/README.md

 Both MonaServer and AMS server are supported.

-**librtmfp** can be integrated with FFmpeg to get a best experience.
+**librtmfp** can be integrated with [our fork of FFmpeg](https://github.com/thomasjammet/FFmpeg/) to get a reliable streaming experience.

 ## Installation